What is laparoscopy?

 Laparoscopy is a surgical technique that allows your surgeon to diagnose and treat many diseases and conditions of the chest, abdomen and pelvis with a laparoscope.
 A laparoscope is a long, thin camera that transmits pictures of the inside of your body to a video screen viewed by the surgeon.
 It is inserted through a small incision, typically ½ to 1 cm long.
 Special surgical tools are inserted through the laparoscope or through other small incisions.

 Laparoscopy, also known as laparoscopic surgery, is a type of minimally invasive surgery.
 This involves making small incisions instead of the large one needed for open surgery.
 In laparoscopy, surgical tools are threaded through the smaller incisions and around tissues instead of cutting through them.
 This generally results in a quicker recovery and less pain than open surgery.

 Laparoscopy still has risks and potential complications.
 You may have less invasive treatment options.
 Consider getting a second opinion about all of your treatment choices before having a laparoscopy.

 Other surgical procedures that may be performed

-During laparoscopy, your doctor may also perform a biopsy.
-A biopsy is the removal of a sample of cells or tissue that is tested for disease or cancer.
-In some cases, an open surgical procedure may be needed if your doctor finds a problem during laparoscopic surgery that cannot be fixed without open surgery.
-Open surgery is performed by making a longer incision that allows your doctor to directly view and access the surgical area.
+You may need open surgery if your surgeon finds an extensive or unexpected problem during laparoscopic surgery.
+Open surgery is performed by making a longer incision that allows your surgeon to directly view and access the surgical area.